GitTools/GitReleaseManager/docs/input/docs/configuration/template-configuration.md

 - Finally we have the `issue-note.sbn` template which renders the actual line of the issue, including its issue number, issue url and issue title.
-  This issue template have even one more global variable called `issue` being made available thank to its parent.
+  This issue template have even one more global variable called `issue` being made available thanks to its parent.
   This issue variable is a single item located in the `issues.items` json object.

 ### Editing the footer